kunyora/kunyora-website/docs/connector_component_api_overview.md

 ### `delay`

 specifies the amount of milliseconds it should take for a loading component to be rendered initially when the component is being downloaded.
-This solves of issue of a screen flicker on a fast network.
+This solves the issue of a screen flicker on a fast network.

 | Type   | Required |
 | ------ | -------- |